Hello

 As many of the ethnic instruments (especially the Asian ones) are from

-countries with a different kind of writing (Chinese, Japanese, Arabic,
+countries with a different kind of script (Chinese, Japanese, Arabic,

 Hindi, Cyrillic, Greek, etc.) the translitteration into a western type